Yerevan: Art

-Yerevan is one of the historic centers of traditional Armenian carpet.
-Various rug fragments have been excavated in areas around Yerevan dating back to the 7th century BCE or earlier.
+Yerevan is one of the historic centres of traditional Armenian carpet.
+Various rug fragments have been excavated in areas around Yerevan dating back to the 7th century BC or earlier.
 The tradition was further developed from the 16th century when Yerevan became the central city of Persian Armenia.
 However, carpet manufacturing in the city was greatly enriched with the flock of Western Armenian migrants from the Ottoman Empire throughout the 19th century, and the arrival of Armenian refugees escaping the genocide in the early 20th century.
 Currently, the city is home to the Arm Carpet factory opened in 1924, as well as the Tufenkian handmade carpets (since 1994), and Megerian handmade carpets (since 2000).

 The Yerevan Vernissage open-air exhibition-market formed in the late 1980s on Aram Street, features a large collection of different types of traditional Armenian hand-made art works, especially woodwork sculptures, rugs and carpets.
 On the other hand, the Saryan park located near the opera house, is famous for being a permanent venue where artists exhibit their paintings.

 The Armenian Center for Contemporary Experimental Art founded in 1992 in Yerevan, is a creativity centre helping to exchange experience between professional artists in an appropriate atmosphere.